yvesc/packer-linux/README.md

 License and Author
 ==================

-- Author:: yvesc, original by Achim Rosenhagen
+- Original by Achim Rosenhagen
+- Author:: Adaptation by yvesc for specific use,
 - Copyright:: 2014

 Licensed under the Apache License, Version 2.0 (the "License");